The Five-Room House Puzzle

-As its name suggests, this puzzle consists of a house with five rooms and 16 doors, as depicted in the (crude) diagram below.
-A rope passes through and cannot be removed from the door marked with asterisks (***).
+As its name suggests, this puzzle consists of a house with five rooms and 16 doors, as depicted in the diagram below.
+A rope passes through and cannot be removed from the upper middle inner door (marked with a dashed red segment).
 The objective is to pass the rope once through each and every door without crossing the rope over itself or over any walls.
 (If the rope could be passed more than once through any door, then the solution would be trivial.)

 There is no solution, as is proven here, beginning with a lemma: